ALL WOMEN’S VOYAGE TO MAKE THE UNSEEN SEEN, FROM THE TOXICS IN OUR BODIES TO THE PLASTICS IN OUR SEAS

 WHAT IS EXXPEDITION?

-eXXpedition is a series of all women voyages to make the unseen seen, from the toxics in our bodies to the toxics in our seas.
+eXXpedition is a series of all women voyages to make the unseen seen, from the toxics in our bodies to the plastics in our seas.
 On the 16th of November 2014 eXXpedition launched the first mission with a crew of 14 women setting sail across the Atlantic Ocean in search of answers relating to the health of our environment and to the health of our bodies.

 During an eXXpedition voyage environmental samples are collected to assess plastic and pollutants, feeding in these samples to wider studies investigating the impacts of toxics and plastics pollutants and linking this sampling to narratives of ecosystem health, personal health and the products we consume.

 The eXXpedition crew also participate in biomonitoring with the UN founded initiative ‘Safe Planet‘ to assess personal exposure to known toxic substances.
 Through personal exploration of our internal environment(MeSearch) the aim is to better understand the levels of toxic exposure in women.